a2liu/liu-compiler/ideas.md

   enums so that this can be easier.
 And maybe when you enum classes in the same inheritance hierarchy together, the result uses the inheritance hierarchy tag instead of making a new one.
+- The `/` prefix begins path parsing?
+Somethin like that idk.
+Some kind of lightweight syntax for declaring a path.
+Maybe strings are also paths?
+- Also, format strings are totally possible without having to make the lexer call into the parser, whoever told me it had to be like that was a fucking liar